Women’s Backpacking Gear List (2024) — My Ultralight Approach

 Lightweight

-Big Agnes Tiger Wall UL 2 Solution-Dyed Tent (2 lbs 8 oz, $430) - A double-wall, semi-freestanding tent that is a lighter and cheaper alternative to the Copper Spur.
+Big Agnes Tiger Wall UL 2 Solution-Dyed Tent (2 lbs 8 oz, $430) - A double-wall, semi-freestanding tent that is a lighter but slightly less durable alternative to the Copper Spur.

 MSR Hubba Hubba 2 (3 lbs 4 oz, $550) - Very comparable to the Copper Spur.
 Very popular tent as well.